 If this is your first tattoo, then welcome to the club!
 Getting inked is an incredibly personal journey, and even if you're still in the initial "research phase," whether that be looking for the right tattoo design, or reading up on maintenance, I suggest you do your due diligence by making sure you ask all necessary questions of your tattoo artist.
 But of course, here at The Manual, we have you covered on tips you need to follow for your first tattoo, including optimal aftercare.

-Tattoos are one of the ultimate and most personal forms of self-expression that allows you to use your body as a literal blank canvas to create art.
-Tattoos symbolizing triumph, paying homage to a lost loved one, or even the name of your ex-lover all have one thing in common, according to experienced tattoo artists: Diligent after-care.
-One of the most crucial steps after getting your tattoo is understanding what products you need to ensure speedy healing.
+Tattoos are one of the ultimate and most personal forms of self-expression that allow you to use your body as a literal blank canvas to create art.
+Tattoos can symbolize triumph, pay homage to a lost loved one, or simply exist just because you love their look.
+Whatever the reason, there is one thing they should have one thing in common, according to experienced tattoo artists: Diligent after-care.
+One of the most crucial steps after getting your tattoo is understanding what products you need to ensure a healthy and speedy healing.
 You want to keep your new ink as moisturized as possible to avoid itchiness and dryness.
 The last thing you want to do is delay the healing of your beautiful ink by scratching it and causing possible damage.
-Here’s some of our picks for Tattoo Artist approved lotions, salves, and creams for tattoos.
+Here are some of our picks for Tattoo Artist approved, tattoo lotions, salves, and creams in 2023.

 It should come as no surprise that this O.G. comes first on our list of best products for tattoo aftercare!
 For anyone who has gotten inked, you will know that Aquaphor is a tried and true necessity for a speedy healing process.
 Because of Aquaphor's ultra-hydrating and anti-inflammatory properties, it allows freshly inked skin to not only be moisturized but protected.
 The main ingredient, petroleum jelly, contains mineral oil which is great for creating a protective barrier on the skin and keeps moisture locked in.